dmc2015/capterra/README.md

 ## OTHER DETAILS
 - the output of the algorithm is in result-set.txt
 - comments are in the gemfile regarding the external libraries that were used and why
-- comments are also through out the solution.rb
+- comments are also throughout the solution.rb